buildkite/elastic-ci-stack-for-aws/README.md

   --parameters <(cat config.json)
 ```

-Alternately, if you prefer to use this repo, clone it and run the following command to set up things locally and create a remote stack.
+Alternately if you prefer to use this repo or build it yourself, clone the repo and run the following commands

 ```bash
 # To set up your local environment and build a template based on public AMIs